{{ summaryHeading }}

 Why do cubic yards and tons both appear?

-Should I use the preset density or a supplier density?
+Should I trust the preset density?

-What does the waste and compaction allowance change?
+What does the allowance percentage do?

-Are my measurements sent to a calculation service?
+Are my measurements sent to a server?

 Glossary: